ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

     install and use it
   - [ ] It is possible for a computer scientist who is not the creator of the GitHub repository to install and use the computational artifact
   - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub Actions)
   - [ ] The GitHub repository features deliverables that have a clear connection to the research project
   - [ ] The GitHub repository contains evidence of regular commits through the spring semester
+  - [ ] The GitHub repository contains sufficient source code and technical writing so as to make it clear that the project is completed

 ### Institutional Review Board (IRB) Proposals